50onRed/ValueBot/README.md

 ### Leaders

-To get the users with the most posts, send a message with the following format:
+To get the users with the most posts, post a message with the following format:

 ```
 valuebot list leaders [value] [time]